 Mr Justin Davies

-Justin Davies is an experienced Consultant Colorectal and General Surgeon in Cambridge.
-He has worked in the NHS for over 25 years, and has been a consultant in Cambridge since 2007.
-He has a busy NHS practice at Addenbrooke's Hospital, Cambridge, where he is also Deputy Medical Director.
+Justin Davies is a leader and mentor in the field of colorectal surgery.
+He has been a consultant surgeon in Cambridge since 2007 and has a busy NHS practice at Addenbrooke's Hospital, where he is also Deputy Medical Director.
 He is an Affiliated Associate Professor at the University of Cambridge and a Fellow at Downing College, Cambridge.
-He is President Elect of The Association of Coloproctology of Great Britain and Ireland and President of The Royal Society of Medicine Section of Coloproctology.
-He has published over 200 articles in peer-review journals and is Co-Editor of 2 surgical textbooks.
+He is President of The Association of Coloproctology of Great Britain and Ireland and President of The Royal Society of Medicine Section of Coloproctology.
+He has published over 230 articles in peer-review journals and is Co-Editor of 2 surgical textbooks.

-Justin has served in many national and international roles.
-He is a current member of Council and Executive Council of the Association of Coloproctology of Great Britain and Ireland, and he is an elected International Fellow of the American Society of Colon and Rectal Surgeons in recognition of his achievements.
+Justin is an elected International Fellow of the American Society of Colon and Rectal Surgeons in recognition of his achievements.
 He has previously served as Topic Advisor for the NICE Colorectal Cancer Guidelines Committee, a member of the NICE Quality Standards in Colorectal Cancer committee, Chair of the IBD Committee of the Association of Coloproctology of Great Britain and Ireland, UK National Representative for the European Society of Coloproctology, and as a member of The Royal College of Surgeons of England Cancer Services Committee .

 Justin maintains an active research programme and is often invited to lecture both in the UK and abroad.
 His research in bowel cancer screening culminated in the award of a Master of Surgery higher degree from the University of Cambridge, as well as several prestigious research prizes (Patey Prize and John of Arderne Medal) and publications (including in the Lancet and Nature Reviews Cancer).

 Demonstrating an on-going commitment to training future generations of surgeons, he is an Educational and Clinical Supervisor for surgical trainees.
-He is a previous Chair of Education and Training for the Association of Coloproctology of Great Britain and Ireland, and has served as a Programme Director for Core Surgical Training.
+He is a previous Chair of Education and Training for the Association of Coloproctology of Great Britain and Ireland.
 He is Director of Studies in Clinical Medicine at Downing College, Cambridge and is an examiner for medical school finals at the University of Cambridge.

 Outside interests are largely sporting, particularly rugby union.
 He won his Cambridge Blue in 1994, playing scrum-half for the winning Cambridge University side in the Varsity Match at Twickenham.
 He made over 50 appearances for and captained The Blues.